-Important decision-making documents of head office departments are delivered to Audit & Supervisory Board Members.
+- Systems of reporting to Audit & Supervisory Board Members by Directors and employees

-- System to report to the Audit & Supervisory Board Members by Directors, etc. and employees of the Company's subsidiaries, and people who have received reports from them According to the Subsidiary Management Regulations, the Company uses a system in which departments that have received important reports from subsidiaries also report to Audit & Supervisory Board Members.
+Directors of the Company report the following to Audit & Supervisory Board Members to promote the effective performance of duties of Audit & Supervisory Board Members: 1.
+Matters discussed or reported at management meetings, 2.
+Matters that may cause significant damage to the Company, 3.
+Matters important for the monthly management status, 4.
+Important matters concerning internal audits and risk management, 5.
+Serious violations of laws and regulations or the Articles of Incorporation, 6.
+The status and details of reporting through hotlines (a system in which reports to external liaisons are directly sent to Audit & Supervisory Board Members), and 7.
+Other matters important for legal compliance.
+Important decision-making documents of head office departments are delivered to Audit & Supervisory - System to report to the Audit & Supervisory Board Members by Directors, etc. and employees of the Company's subsidiaries, and people who have received reports from them According to the Subsidiary Management Regulations, the Company uses a system in which departments that have received important reports from subsidiaries also report to Audit & Supervisory Board Members.
 Subsidiaries may directly report to the Audit & Supervisory Board Members of the Company, and the Audit & Supervisory Board Members may also directly interview subsidiaries. - E. System for ensuring that personnel who make a report under paragraph D. do not receive unfavorable treatment due to such report